Elisa Holopainen

 Elisa Holopainen (born 27 December 2001) is a Finnish ice hockey winger for Frölunda HC of the Swedish Women's Hockey League (SDHL) and member of the Finnish national team.

 Holopainen represented Finland in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing, where she won a bronze medal, and at the IIHF Women's World Championships in 2019, 2021, 2022, 2024, and 2025.

+She was drafted by the New York Sirens in second round of the 2026 PWHL Draft.

 Playing career

 Holopainen was one of the Naisten Liiga's most dominant players during her eight seasons in the league.
 She was named the Naisten Liiga Player of the Year four times, Best Forward six times, and was a six-time All-Star team selection.
+In the 2026 PWHL Draft, she was selected in the second round, 19th overall, by the New York Sirens.

 International play

 With the senior national team, she won a silver medal at the 2019 IIHF Women's World Championship.
 Holopainen was officially named to the Finnish roster for the 2020 IIHF Women's World Championship days before the tournament was cancelled due to public health concerns related to COVID-19.

 She appeared with the Finnish under-18 national team at the IIHF Women's U18 World Championships in 2017, 2018, and 2019.
 Finland claimed the bronze medal at the 2019 IIHF World Women's U18 Championship, due in no small part to Holopainen’s tournament leading 8 points from 5 goals and three assists in five games.
 She was named Best Forward by the tournament directorate and selected to the media All-Star team, in addition to being recognized as a top-3 player for Finland by the coaches.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.